 Operation Christmas Child Donations Set New Records

-Our annual collection for Operation Christmas Child effort set two records this past year.
-The Wichita Falls Collection Center, which is housed on our church campus, had a total of 7,503 boxes donated.
-Our church collected a record 923 boxes.
+Our annual collection for Operation Christmas Child will conclude on Sunday, November 22.
+Last year our church collected a record 923 boxes.
 This ministry of Samaritan's Purse helps spread not only Christmas Cheer to children around the world but, most importantly, the love of Christ with them.
-Thanks to everyone who donated and helped in this outstanding effort.
+Thanks to everyone who donates and helps in this outstanding effort.

 Angel Tree All City Outreach

-Our All-Church, Angel Tree Outreach took place on Wednesday, December 17, 2014.
-The Angel Tree Outreach helps to provide Christmas gifts to children who have parents who are in prison and cannot be with them during this time of their year.
-All "angels", representing children in our area who have a parent who is incarcerated, were "adopted" again this year.
-This means caring people agreed to purchase a present for a child, usually in the amount of $20 or so, that helped to make the season that much brighter for them.
-Thanks to everyone who worked behind the scenes, purchasing gifts and distributing them to help make this a special Christmas for children in our area.
-This ministry is part of our "Give Christmas" outreach this holiday season.
+Our All-Church, Angel Tree Outreach will take place on Wednesday, December 16, 2015.
+The Angel Tree Outreach helps to provide Christmas gifts to children who have parents who are in prison and cannot be with them during this time of the year.
+We hope once again all "angels", representing children in our area who have a parent who is incarcerated, will be"adopted".
+This means caring people agree to purchase a present for a child, usually in the amount of $20 or so, that helps to make the season that much brighter for them.
+Thanks to everyone who works behind the scenes, purchasing gifts and distributing them to help make this a special Christmas for children in our area.
+This ministry is part of our "Give Christmas" outreach during the holiday season.

 For more information on you may get involved in this ministry please contact our Missions Pastor, Rod Payne at 723-2764.

 Our Hope for the Holidays warm clothing drive was a great success.
 The items were distributed through our local Faith Mission Ministries.
 New hats, gloves, scarves, long flannel undergarments and gently used coats may be dropped off at the Give Christmas - Hope for the Holidays display in the main hallway each November-December at our downtown campus.